DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 ### Filter by V/S Sets

-After organizing the model views into sets, you can apply filters to make the work process easier.
+Once you have organized the model views into sets, you can apply filters to make the work process easier.

 ![SheetGen existing set](../../assets\images\SheetGen\SG-Vl-FilterSet.png)